shaggyyy2002/demo-pipeline/README.md

 # Python App Deployment using Github Actions

 ## Overview:
-I have created a basic Python app, with task to deploy it using Github Actions.
+I have created a basic Python app, with task to deploy it using Github Actions for the DevOps Project

 ## Installation Guide:
 To start the app on your local machine make sure to have git, docker & docker-compose already installed.